papagorgio23/AISports_Chatbot/data/nlu.md

 - sign up
 - Sign up for your service
 - I'd like to sign up
+- Could I sign up for that?
+- can i sign up with you guys?

 ## intent:ask_weather
 - How is the weather today?